 Instead, use what you have.
 Move a lamp from the Master Bedroom to the Guest Bedroom for the weekend.
 Move accessories you already have to the guest spaces.
 You can even change art around to refresh a room.

-Your guest just really need a comfortable place to sleep, a reading lamp, a night light, a place to drop lose change or rings, an extra blanket if needed and a bottle of water for the bedside.
+Your guests just really need a comfortable place to sleep, a reading lamp, a night light, a place to drop lose change or rings, an extra blanket if needed and a bottle of water for the bedside.

 7. Stop stressing over the small things.